DavidMorton/homekit_device/README.md

    - Ensure all required entities are correctly configured
    - Check that the HomeKit Bridge is running
    - Restart Home Assistant
+    - Verify that all required domains are included in the HomeKit Bridge configuration
+    - Check that helpers (input_number, input_boolean) are properly set up
+    - Make sure the device appears correctly in Home Assistant before exposing to HomeKit
+    - Try removing and re-adding the device in the Home app

 2. If states aren't updating:
    - Verify that all entities are working in Home Assistant